 |Availability:||In stock (1)|

-Thunderbird and Killer whale are major crest figures for the Northwest Coast First Nations.
+Thunderbird and Killer Whales are major crest figures for the Northwest Coast First Nations.
 The Thunderbird can be recognized by the curled horn on his head, which is characteristic of a supernatural creature.
-This formidable creature was capable of catching Killer Whales out of the sea with the use of his huge talons.
+This formidable creature was capable of catching Killer Whales out of the sea using his huge talons.

 With this design, Eugene Hunt has used the shape of a drum to contain these two impressive creatures.
 The rim design of the painted drum has been incorporated into the farming device for this print.